VirkSaab/Lane-detection-in-GTA-5-Video-Game/README.md

-# Lane Detection in GTA 5 Video Game
+# Road Lane detection in real-time GTA 5 Video Game
+This project runs on windows only due to the GTA 5 Game.
+It includes real-time lane detection while driving a car in the game.
+It uses Computer Vision on low resolution images obtained by screen grabbing script to detect the color of the lanes and postprocessing like thresholding, dilation, etc. to improve the results.

-This code will run on Windows.
-This project uses screen capture, so the Game should be running in a small window.
+Run the Game in a small window for more FPS.